ppscon/bakery/README.md

     - Image is scanned against Aqua's Golden Image Policy
     - Failed scans will fail the build
     - Passed scans will continue the build
+    - **NEW**: Ignored CVEs are filtered out of reports
+    - **NEW**: Reports include accurate severity metrics and proper variable substitution
     - notification is sent to Teams, see next steps:
 - Assigning Tasks
     - Assigning tasks to product teams based on scan results